 Due to the relatively low income from farming, many farmers have had to diversify to secure an economically sustainable profit.
-Farm diversification is broadly defined as 'the entrepreneurial use of farm resources for a non-agricultural purpose for commercial gain'.
-Hence, diversification reflects the reduced dependence of farmers on agriculture as a source of income.
-Diversification also implies entrepreneurial activity on behalf of the farmer.
+Farm diversification is broadly defined as 'the entrepreneurial use of farm resources for an

 The Proposed Development will be an important stream of farm diversification income whilst allow underpinning the continuation of the overall farming businesses.